Pat Freiermuth Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Season Stats

-- Freiermuth has hauled in 422 yards (on 49 catches) with seven touchdowns.
-He's been targeted 64 times, and is averaging 28.1 yards per game.

-- So far this season, 11.1% of the 574 passes thrown by his team have gone Freiermuth's way.
+- Freiermuth has put up a 422-yard season so far (28.1 yards per game) with seven touchdowns, hauling in 49 passes on 64 targets.

+- Freiermuth has been the target of 11.1% (64 total) of his team's 574 passing attempts this season.

-- Freiermuth has seen the ball thrown his way 17 times in the red zone this season, 20.5% of his team's 83 red zone pass attempts.
+- With 17 targets in the red zone this season, Freiermuth has been on the receiving end of 20.5% of his team's 83 red zone pass attempts.

+- The Steelers, who rank 22nd in the NFL in points scored, have attempted a pass 62.1% of the time while opting for the ground attack 37.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Browns.